|This is Great Falls Public Schools

 o By 2015, the District will revise the board policy review process in order to provide a contemporary, integrated, and ongoing look at policies that govern the operations of the District.

-o By 2015, the District will revise the annual budget setting process by implementing a sustainable, long-term budget strategy.
+o By 2015, the District will enhance the annual budget setting process by implementing a sustainable, long-term budget strategy.

 o In an ongoing manner, the District will provide opportunities for stakeholders to provide input.